chrisburnell/chrisburnell.com/src/pages/projects/spark-line.md

 - `endpoint`: toggles the display of a point at the end of the line *(default = true)*
 - `color`: defines the color of the line *(default = currentColor)*
 - `endpoint-color`: defines the color of the endpoint *(defaults to whatever color is defined as)*
+- `points`: supercedes `endpoint`; comma-delimited string of integers representing at which pairing `values` you want points to appear at; arrays of a length less than the length of the `values` array will be looped over according to `values`
+- `colors`: supercedes `endpoint-color`; comma-delimited string of integers representing the colour of the paired `points`; arrays of a length less than the length of the `values` array will be looped over according to `values`
 - `start-label`: creates a label before the chart
 - `end-label`: creates a label after the chart